 - Barbara A. Res, a professional engineer for a major construction company.

 How can these four women help attract young female students to STEM fields?
 First, they can show girls that their math and science skills are equal to those of male students.
 Additionally, they encourage girls to continue setting high goals and searching for unique opportunities, such as the EarthKAM mission for kids.
 Finally, they show how a career in a STEM field means that they can help people.
-For instance, an HVAC technician makes an indoor environment cooler or warmer, thus making it healthier for the people inside that building.
+For instance, a trained HVAC technician makes an indoor environment cooler or warmer, thus making it healthier for the people inside that building.

 Have You Considered a Career in Welding or HVAC?